INDIA

-The Republic of India is the world’s largest democracy, comprising 28 states and nine Union Territories and is a land of diverse ethnicity, religion, language and geography.
+The Republic of India is the world’s largest democracy, comprising 28 states and eight Union Territories and is a land of diverse ethnicity, religion, language and geography.
 Over 430 languages are spoken, with Hindi and English the main official languages.
 The capital is New Delhi and the most populous city is Mumbai.
-While the vast majority of Indians are Hindu, there are enough Muslims (14% – about 172 million people) to make India the country with the third largest Muslim population in the world.
+While the vast majority of Indians are Hindu, its Muslim population of 14% (around 172 million people) makes India the country with the third largest Muslim population in the world.

 Despite its nuclear power, space industry and booming IT sector, India also has hundreds of millions of rural poor and urban slum-dwellers and suffers from inadequate infrastructure and widespread corruption.